ConfederacyOfGaia/Gaia/dms-guide.md

 The leaking arcane energy that causes sorcerers and magical crystals also wreaks havoc on the natural world.
 Several types of creatures exist only because they were animated or mutated by magic.

-### Draugr
+### Zombies

-***Draugr*** is a privisional term used for a generic undead creature.
-Their power will range from CR 1/4 zombies to magic-wielding CR 14.
+***Zombie*** is the term used for a generic undead creature.
+Their power will range from a slow-moving CR 1/4 to magic-wielding CR 14.

-Draugr look like a recently killed body: swollen, blackened, and generally hideous to look at, and bearing the unmistakable stench of death and decay.
+A zombie looks like a recently killed body: swollen, blackened, and generally hideous to look at, and bearing the unmistakable stench of death and decay.
 They bleed when cut: red blood and black bile that spurts forth.
 They exist either to guard their treasure from life, wreak havoc on living beings, or torment those who had wronged them in life.

-More powerful draugr will have the ability to *enlarge* themselves at will.
-Enlarged draugr will have a separate stat block showcasing its increased abilities.
+More powerful zombies will have the ability to *enlarge* themselves at will.
+Enlarged zombies will have a separate stat block showcasing its increased abilities.

 ##### TODO

-- I need to make a more setting-neutral name for these creatures
 - Never mention their name directly, until the party learns from someone more knowledgable what they are.

+\page

+## Naming Conventions

+### Cities, Towns, and Villages

+#### Suffixes

+- -ford = on a river
+- -gard = at a crossroads
+- -ham = small settlement
+- -mouth = on a delta
+- -port = on a river where it meets the sea

+#### Location names

+- When possible, name settlements after the feature they're near.
+  - Fenwood Village is near the Fenwoods (a forest).
+  - Tabinthford is the village on the Tabinth River
+- Name a settlement after its founder
+  - XXX Village

+### Geological Features

+- -mere = lake
+- -mont = mountain

 \page